JuliaPy/SymPy.jl/examples/matrices.md

 be used in places that require immutability, such as inside other SymPy expressions or as keys to dictionaries.
 If you need an immutable version of `Matrix`, use `ImmutableMatrix`.

+##### In `Julia`:

+A distinction is made between `ImmutableMatrix` and a mutable one.
+Mutable ones are mapped to `Julia` arrays, immutable ones are left as a symbolic object of type `SymMatrix`.
+The usual infix mathematical operations (but not dot broadcasting), 0-based indexing, and dot call syntax for methods are used with these objects.

 ## Basic Operations